 Key Findings and Insights

-The comparative analysis showed that the CNN-BiGRU-Attention model outperformed the ResNet model, achieving an average accuracy of 75.95% and a kappa score of 0.63.
-In contrast, the ResNet model had an accuracy of 72.9% and a kappa score of 0.57.
-Additionally, the CNN-BiGRU-Attention model demonstrated superior performance in estimating the AHI and categorizing SAH severity levels.
+The comparative analysis revealed that the CNN-BiGRU-Attention model outperformed the ResNet model, achieving an average accuracy of 75.95 % and a kappa score of 0.63, compared to the ResNet model's accuracy of 72.9 % and kappa score of 0.57.
+Additionally, the CNN-BiGRU-Attention model demonstrated superior performance in estimating the AHI and categorizing the severity levels of SAH.

-The models were evaluated using standard AHI thresholds of 1, 5, and 10 events per hour during each test fold, which confirmed their ability to detect pediatric SAH accurately.
-The authors used various regression metrics to evaluate the models’ proficiency in AHI estimation, including mean absolute error (MAE), root mean squared error (RMSE), and R-squared (R²).
+Both models were evaluated using standard AHI thresholds of 1, 5, and 10 events per hour during each test fold, confirming their accuracy in detecting pediatric SAH.
+Various regression metrics, including mean absolute error (MAE), root mean squared error (RMSE), and R-squared (R2), were used to assess the models' proficiency in AHI estimation.

-The CNN-BiGRU-Attention model showed better agreement between actual and estimated AHI, with narrower limits of agreement (LoA) and reduced variability compared to the ResNet model.
-Furthermore, confusion matrices and diagnostic metrics such as sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV) were employed to assess the models’ diagnostic capabilities.
+The CNN-BiGRU-Attention model exhibited better agreement between actual and estimated AHI values, with narrower limits of agreement (LoA) and reduced variability compared to the ResNet model.
+Moreover, confusion matrices and diagnostic metrics such as sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV) were used to further evaluate the models' diagnostic capabilities.

 Potential Applications